turbulenz/turbulenz_engine/docs/source/jslibrary_api/draw2d_api.rst

     Otherwise when unspecified, the sort mode will be unchanged.

     This method will fail with `false` if sort mode is specified, but is not defined in the `draw2D.sort` dictionary.

+``nomipmaps`` (optional)
+    Disable runtime checks for NPOT textures (in debug mode only).
+For the built-in blend modes, this flag also forces Techniques with mipmaps disabled (default techniques require Sprite textures to have power-of-2 dimensions).

 These calls may as hinted be nested: ::